vladokubalek/NZWHFormAutofill/README.md

 ![](https://github.com/vladokubalek/NZWHFormAutofill/blob/master/resources/filled.png)

-5. Now you have to modify the script to make sure it fills the data correctly.
+5. Now you have to modify the script(name, address, ...) to make sure it fills the correct data into correct fields.

 6. Good luck & Have fun